 And as a result, it is easy to put together all the reasons why depression goes side by side with obesity.

-It is widely accepted that obesity in children can lead to bullying, and the child not being included in a number of activities.
+It is believed that obesity in children can lead to bullying, and the child not being included in a number of activities.
 This may manifest itself into the sometimes serious issues around body image.
-Being labelled as obese, regardless of age, is often a factor that contributes to feelings of frustration, sadness, and general depression.
+Being obese, regardless of age, is often a factor that contributes to feelings of frustration, sadness, and general depression.
 Going forward, helping the younger generation understand their feelings, and how they can improve them, may become a part of the solution to childhood obesity.

 might make depression more likely to occur initially, but once depressive symptoms arise, they might compound obesity, by making it harder for the individual to exercise as an example.
 Belief, and having an elevated level of self-esteem, are often markers for a successful weight loss outcome.
 However, ensuring the depressed person understands that their Belief drives Behaviour around weight loss, may be a challenge.